 - In Visual Studio, on the Build menu, click Clean Solution.

 Now that you have created a basic document-level customization for Excel, you can learn more about how to develop customizations from these topics:

 General programming tasks that you can perform in document-level customizations: Programming Document-Level Customizations.

 Programming tasks that are specific to document-level customizations for Excel: Excel Solutions.

 Using the object model of Excel: Excel Object Model Overview.

 Customizing the UI of Excel, for example, by adding a custom tab to the Ribbon or creating your own actions pane: Office UI Customization.

 Using extended Excel objects provided by Office development tools in Visual Studio to perform tasks that are not possible by using the Excel object model (for example, hosting managed controls on documents and binding Excel controls to data by using the Windows Forms data binding model): Automating Excel by Using Extended Objects.

-Building and debugging document-level customizations for Excel: Building and Debugging Office Solutions.
+Building and debugging document-level customizations for Excel: Building Office Solutions.

-Deploying document-level customizations for Excel: Deploying Office Solutions.
+Deploying document-level customizations for Excel: Deploying an Office Solution.